LukasK13/ESBO-ETC/docs/source/developer/extending.rst

 Therefore, this method receives as parameter the incoming radiation as ``SpectralQty``-object and must return the manipulated radiation as ``SpectralQty``-object.

 The optional second task consists of modifying the factory method ``create()`` of the class ``OpticalComponentFactory`` in order to properly initialize the new optical component from the configuration.
-This is only necessary if the new optical component needs additional parameters besides the attributes of the corresponding configuration tag of if the new component provides multiple constructors (see class ``Filter``).
+This is only necessary if the new optical component needs additional parameters besides the attributes of the corresponding configuration tag.

 Adding Detector Components
 --------------------------